 Here is an overview of what womenshealth.gov can offer your patients:

-- Free health information on more than 800 topics, including special Web sections on featured topics of importance to women, more than 100 easy-to-read fact sheets to download and print, checklists and health tools, and links to organizations and resources that women can trust.
+- Free information on a wide range of women's health topics, including special Web sections on featured topics of importance to women, easy-to-read fact sheets to download and print, checklists and health tools, and links to organizations and resources that women can trust.
 We also offer health information and resources for special populations, including minority women, women with disabilities, men, and Spanish speakers.